-Search and rescue crews looking for woman missing in Sanpete Co.
+Woman reported missing in Sanpete Co. found safe

-[Note: The sheriff’s office has not provided a picture of Jodi Willis.
-FOX 13 will update this story if a picture becomes available.]

-SANPETE COUNTY, Utah — Search and rescue crews and Forest Service personnel are looking for a 54-year-old woman who disappeared in Sanpete County over the weekend.
+SANPETE COUNTY, Utah — A 54-year-old woman who disappeared in Sanpete County over the weekend has been found safe.

 According to the Sanpete County Sheriff’s Office, Jodi Willis left Utah County on Saturday and told family members she was going to her cabin in Sanpete County.
 Willis was due to return to a party on Sunday afternoon, but she failed to return.